 - If you want, you can also tap Re-record to start over.

 - Select up to 32 individual contacts or groups and Send the Google Duo video message off!

-If you don’t want to send a Google Duo video message, you can send voice messages and notes by swiping left or right on the video recording screen.
+If you don’t want to send a Google Duo video message, you can send voice messages, photos, and notes by swiping left or right on the video recording screen.
 All three message types expire after 24 hours, so the recipients have an entire day to see what you send them.
 You can also delete or save a message you send someone by opening their contact, long-pressing on the message, and tapping either Delete or Save.